riahirami/TaskManager_expo/README.md

 - Node.js
 - Yarn or NPM
-- React Native CLI or Expo CLI (depending on how you're running the app)
+- Expo CLI (depending on how you're running the app)

 ### Clone the repository